bamboo512/debris/README.md

 ```

 - `--from billfish` or `-f billfish`: Specifies the input library format as Billfish.
-- `--to pixcall` or `-t pixcall`: Specifies the desired output library format as Pixcall.
+- `--to eagle` or `-t eagle`: Specifies the desired output library format as Pixcall.
-- `--input ./oldFolder.billfish` or `-i ./oldFolder.billfish`: Indicates the path to the input Billfish library file or directory.
+- `--input ./Billfish` or `-i ./Billfish`: Indicates the path to the input Billfish library file or directory.
 Currently, it expects a Billfish library folder.
-- `--output ./newFolder` or `-o ./newFolder`: Specifies the output directory where the converted Pixcall library will be saved.
+- `--output ./newFolder` or `-o ./newFolder`: Specifies the output directory where the converted library will be saved.